TrueList

 8. 77% of organizations perform A/B testing on their website and 60% on their landing page.

 Corporate websites are the most common target of A/B testing, with 77% of organizations running such tests in a bid to improve their CRO.
 71% do 2-3 such tests monthly.
 Landing page A/B testing statistics meanwhile reveal landing pages are where conversions happen and are extremely important for every online business.
-It is no surprise then that 60% of all organizations that have websites experiment with this methodology in a bid to improve their performance.
+It’s no surprise then that 60% of all organizations experiment with this methodology in a bid to improve their website’s performance.

 (InvespCRO)